On tour February 2023, featuring Robert McDuffie as violin soloist performing Brahms Violin Concerto and Nodoka Okisawa as conductor.

 Munich Symphony Orchestra

-The orchestra is characterized not only by its unconventional take on tradition but also by its cooperation with rising young stars in the classical music scene.
-Notable artists such as Juan Diego Flórez, Joyce DiDonato, Lucas & Arthur Jussen, Pepe Romero or Arabella Steinbacher performed alongside the Munich Symphony Orchestra at numerous concerts, while outstanding soloists like Maximilian Hornung, Pablo Ferrández or Daniel Ottensamer are featured on one of the CDs (Sony) already produced by the orchestra.
+The orchestra is characterized by its unconventional play with tradition as well as its collaboration with up-and-coming young stars from the classical music scene.
+Renowned musicians such as Juan Diego Flórez, Joyce DiDonato, Gregor A. Mayrhofer, Vivi Vassileva, Lucas & Arthur Jussen, Pepe Romero and Arabella Steinbacher have been featured, as have Maximilian Hornung, Pablo Ferrández and Daniel Ottensamer.

-In addition, the orchestra supports young talents in a variety of ways: In cooperation with the University of Music and Performing Arts Munich, students of conductorship are offered the special opportunity to conduct a professional orchestra and experience the stage during concerts.
-In addition, trainees from the Mediaschool Bayern were involved in concert streaming during last season, thereby able to realize large video productions with an orchestra.
+The orchestra also supports young talents in a variety of ways: in cooperation with the University of Music and Performing Arts Munich, students of conducting get the special opportunity to conduct professional orchestra musicians and to be on stage at concerts.
+The education department introduces children and young people to classical music through school sponsorships, children’s concerts and visits to rehearsals.

 Nodoka Okisawa is the winner of the renowned Concours international de jeunes chefs d’orchestre de Besançon 2019, where she was awarded the Grand Prix, the Orchestra Prize and the Audience Prize.
 In 2018, she won the Tokyo International Music Competition for Conducting, one of the most important international conducting competitions.